 Luminance is purpose-built for the kind of large-scale document review that corporate M&A transactions demand.
 Its proprietary Legal-Grade AI, trained for over a decade on millions of verified legal documents, excels at anomaly detection and pattern recognition across deal rooms containing thousands of contracts.

-The standout feature is Autopilot, which autonomously handles negotiation of routine contracts like NDAs from start to finish.
-Luminance reads the incoming contract, remediates risks against your playbook, and responds to the counterparty.
-The company is also developing AI-vs-AI negotiation technology, where competing AI systems on either side handle routine negotiations.
-The platform serves 700+ organizations across 70+ countries, including clients like AMD, Hitachi, and Rolls-Royce.
+The standout capability is autonomous negotiation (originally branded Autopilot), which handles routine contracts like NDAs from start to finish: Luminance reads the incoming contract, remediates risks against your playbook, and responds to the counterparty.
+A January 2026 platform update added "institutional memory" across negotiation, workflow orchestration, and contract intelligence.
+The platform serves 1,000+ organizations across 70+ countries, including clients like AMD, Hitachi, and Rolls-Royce, and raised a $75M Series C in February 2025 led by Point72.

 Key features